-- Fillings: I think it's the perfect base for different kinds of pies.
-I use it a lot with different fillings from this easy baked cheesecake pie to my favorite no-bake Banoffee Pie that's a staple for father's day.
-Other fillings and cream pies that I usually make with a sweet dough can be made with this one, like my family's fresh strawberry cream tart.
-Also great for an ice cream pie in the Summer when we want no-bake desserts.
+- Fillings: it's a perfect base for different kinds of pies, from this easy baked cheesecake pie to the popular no-bake Banoffee Pie that's a staple for Father's Day.
+Other fillings and cream pies that I usually make with sweet dough can be made with this one, like my family's fresh strawberry cream tart.
+Also great for an ice cream pie, frozen strawberry or no-bake pineapple pie in the Summer when we want no-bake desserts.

 You can make it with or without sugar, so just 2 or 3 ingredients are needed to make this easy graham cracker crust recipe.
 Told you it was perfect for hot months!

 - Graham cracker crumbs: you need fine crumbs, so using a food processor is the best choice.
 I use homemade graham crackers or regular graham crackers when I can get a hold of them, but honey maid graham crackers, cinnamon graham crackers, or vanilla wafers work well if you want to have a choice of cookie crusts.